KatherineHey/SystemDesign/Paper/MapReduce/MapReduce.md

 # Abstract
-MapReduce is a programming model and an associ-ated implementation for processing and generating largedata sets.
+MapReduce is a programming model and an associ-ated implementation for processing and generating large data sets.

-Users specify a map function that processes akey/value pair to generate a set of intermediate key/valuepairs, and a reduce function that merges all intermediatevalues associated with the same intermediate key.
+Users specify a map function that processes akey/value pair to generate a set of intermediate key/value pairs, and a reduce function that merges all intermediate values associated with the same intermediate key.

 ## Intuitive:
 Google have implemented hundreds of special-purposecomputations  that  process  large  amounts  of  raw  data,